 “Where have you been?”
 “You disappeared” “What happened?”
 “We missed you” “Any big announcement?”
 “Yay, she’s back” These are some of the comments I received on my first Instagram and Facebook post after about 11 months of absence.
-Someone actually asked me privately whether I disappeared because I was pregnant and hiding it (lol).
-I […]
+Surprisingly, I also came back to more followers than I did when I took my break.
+This […]

 These ginger oats cookies are the product of leftover porridge I made as breakfast for the kids.
 I didn’t want it wasted by throwing it into the bin, so I decided to experiment.
 Learn how I made it and you can replicate with your own cooked porridge oats only.
 I will try and make some […]

 Find out how breastfeeding your baby is linked with development of the country’s economic agenda…yes, seriously.

 Sweetcorn-filled akara for the kids.
 Are you going to try it?
 Lets make our imaginations run wild…what else can we add to akara?

 When you have overripe bananas staring at you, there are different things you can turn it into rather than throwing them away.
 Banana oats waffles is one of them.
 Make these kid-friendly versions that are nutritiously healthier and filling.